Update Your Device | Replace Obsolete Apps

 I recommend searching for reviews or comments before using either shareware or freeware.

-There is some excellent free software available to you, including LibreOffice, Firefox and GIMP.
+There is some excellent free software available to you, including LibreOffice, Firefox, Thunderbird and GIMP.

 Unfortunately, many of the free utilities, screen savers and similar programs available on the Web contain either malware or collect information about you or install unnecessary third-party software.